War, peace, and Islam today

 Apocalyptic thought

 Passages from Koran seeing days of wrath and vengeance have taken on a sense of urgency in many young people from West Africa to Central Asia.
-Urbanization and population growth have caused bewildering and frightening changes, but little growth in opportunity for careers and 390889_article_photo_dr8mHdY0_900xfamilies.
+Urbanization and population growth have caused bewildering and frightening changes, but little growth in opportunity for careers and families.

 The collapse of certainties and longstanding governments signal the end of an epoch and the arrival of a new one.
 Rootless, opportunity-less youth see ISIL and al Qaeda not as murderous fanatics but as bold harbingers who are destroying old regimes and bringing a new day.
 Mullahs preach it, pamphlets scrutinize it, and victories prove it.